Skip to Content

 Kitchens

-As you begin closing out the festivities with your post-dinner treats of choice, do the same with your fragrance.
+As you begin closing the festivities with your post-dinner treats of choice, do the same with your fragrance.
 There is no competing with the aroma of a freshly baked pie, but if you have dessert already prepared you can still tempt the sweet tooth of your guests with a delicious scent wafting from your kitchen.

-Bakery fragrances like Snickerdoodle or Hot Apple Pie are a go-to option here.
-Combine with rustic, traditional containers like mason and jelly jars for candles that are perfectly at home in any kitchen.
-Bakery fragrances aren’t the only option—beverage scents for the kitchen can be both festive and unexpected.
-Tureens and apothecary jars are elegant containers for Black Currant Absinthe or Wassail candles, and if you’re feeling extra ambitious you can even serve matching after-dinner cocktails to really close out the night with panache.
+But bakery fragrances aren’t the only choice here—beverage scents for the kitchen can be both festive and unexpected.
+Apothecary jars are classic containers for Cranberry Prosecco, Vanilla Eggnog, or Black Currant Absinthe candles.
+And if you’re feeling extra ambitious you can even serve matching after-dinner cocktails to really close out the night with panache.

 No matter what seasonal traditions you keep, enjoying time with friends and family is always a reason to celebrate.
 So when you’re planning your next gathering and considering home fragrance options, keep your traditions and those of your guests in mind for a source of inspiration.